 - 1.2.11.
-Using a multi dispenser, distribute prepared CLB in every well. - 96WP: 10 μL per well - 384WP: 5 μL per well - 1.2.12.
+Using a multi dispenser, distribute the prepared CLB in every well. - 96WP: 20 μL per well384WP: 10 μL per well - 1.2.12.
 Gently tap the plate to ensure that CLB is uniformly distributed on the surface of each well. - 1.2.13.
 Incubate the plate on ice for 15 min, slightly agitating it from time to time. - 1.2.14.
 Label a new 96- or 384-well PCR plate and transfer the entire volume of cell lysates from every well to a corresponding well of the new 96- or 384-well PCR plate.
 Preferably use a multichannel pipette and avoid intensive pipetting to reduce bubbles. - 1.2.15.
-To avoid contamination of the lysate with floating debris and nuclei and to prevent a gDNA contamination of the samples, we strongly recommend centrifuging the plate with lysates at 600x g for 5 min (pre-cooled, +4°C). - 1.2.16.
-Transfer the supernatant from every well to the corresponding well of the new 96- or 384-well PCR plate.
-Preferably use a multichannel pipette and avoid transferring any cell debris. - 1.2.17.
-Seal the plate with an Aluseal provided and briefly spin it down. - 1.2.18.
+To avoid contamination of the lysate with floating debris and nuclei, and to prevent sample contamination with gDNA, we strongly recommend centrifuging the plate with lysates at 600x g for 5 min (pre-cooled, +4°C). - 1.2.16.
+Transfer the supernatant from every well to the corresponding well of the 96- or 384-well PCR plate.
+Preferably use a multichannel pipette and avoid transferring any cell debris. - Pipette directly into the plate containing oligos (follow step 2.1.1); or - Pipette to a new PCR plate for a future experiment.
+Ensure proper labelling for easy identification during subsequent use. - 1.2.17.
+Seal the plate with an aluminium seal provided and briefly spin it down. - 1.2.18.
 The cleared lysates can be used directly for library preparation or safely stored at -80°C.